-An online high school program offers many advantages over a traditional high school education for teenagers, and offers adults who were unable to obtain their high school diploma in a brick-and-mortar school a second chance at obtaining a high school diploma.
+An online high school program offers many advantages over a brick-and-mortar high school education for teenagers and offers adults who were unable to obtain their high school diploma in a traditional school a second chance at obtaining a high school diploma.

-If you feel bullying or the actions of other students are affecting you in negative ways, or are in any way causing you distress in your academic environment, do not hesitate to reach out to a trusted counselor, or your parents.
+If you feel bullying or the actions of other students are affecting you in negative ways, or are in any way causing you to stress in your academic environment, do not hesitate to reach out to a trusted counselor, or your parents.